 NordVPN doesn’t cut any corners with security and privacy.
 They have completed third-party audits of their network confirming their security, while also passing two separate no-logs audits that validated their privacy policy.
 NordVPN is based in Panama, which is a great jurisdiction for privacy.
 All NordVPN apps come with built-in leak protection (kill switch) settings to keep traffic secure.

-And if you want a VPN that delivers on advanced privacy and security features, NordVPN has you covered.
+And if you want a VPN that delivers advanced privacy and security features, NordVPN has you covered.
 For example:

 - Obfuscated servers to conceal VPN traffic as regular HTTPS encryption (a good option if you need a VPN for China)